Davis, Rondo power Pelicans past Spurs, 122-98 - Philly

 UP NEXT:

-Spurs: Prepare for a first-round playoff matchup against defending champion Golden State.
+Spurs: Open the playoffs against defending champion and second seed Golden State.

 For more AP NBA coverage: https://apnews.com/tag/NBAbasketball